VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 ## Single quotes used

 [JsonTextWriter.QuoteChar](https://www.newtonsoft.com/json/help/html/P_Newtonsoft_Json_JsonTextWriter_QuoteChar.htm) is set to single quotes `'`.
-The reason for this is that it makes approval files cleaner and easier to read and visualize/understand differences
+The reason for this is that it makes approval files cleaner and easier to read and visualize/understand differences.

 ## QuoteName is false

 [JsonTextWriter.QuoteName](https://www.newtonsoft.com/json/help/html/P_Newtonsoft_Json_JsonTextWriter_QuoteName.htm) is set to false.
-The reason for this is that it makes approval files cleaner and easier to read and visualize/understand differences
+The reason for this is that it makes approval files cleaner and easier to read and visualize/understand differences.

 ## Empty collections are ignored